-To develop a sustainable ECEC workforce of service providers, it's essential that early childhood educators, peak bodies (including unions), the federal, state, territory and local governments, as well as training providers, families and communities, join together to ensure they drive the necessary change.
-Changes that will ensure success include developing a workforce which is not only increasing in size but becoming both more professional and more qualified, as well as becoming more collaborative and more responsive to the needs of its stakeholders.
+To develop a sustainable ECEC workforce of service providers, it's essential that early childhood educators, peak bodies (including unions), federal, state, territory and local governments, as well as training providers, families and communities, are able to work collaboratively to bring about changes that include developing a workforce to become both more professional and more qualified.

 Employers in the sector must also be actively involved in changes.
 Industry reports that qualified applicants are regularly not able to meet the requirements of their work roles and that the attraction and retention of good staff can be challenging.
 This may be exacerbated when the changes to the Child Care Subsidy are implemented in July 2018.
-The impact of how the capped hourly rate translates to the number of hours in a service's fee structure will have a flow on effect to models of employment.
-For example increases in sessional care are likely to result in an increased need for flexible part time and casual employment arrangements.
+The impact of how the capped hourly rate translates to the number of hours in a service's fee structure will have a flow-on effect to models of employment.
+For example, increases in sessional care are likely to result in an increased need for flexible part-time and casual employment arrangements.

 ECEC is recognised as a profession that requires strong and broad relationship-building skills and specialist skills and knowledge to support children's development and learning.
-Quality professional development job role learning opportunities in ECEC settings are critical to ensuring skills remain upto-date and relevant to the workplace environment.
+Quality professional development learning opportunities for workers in ECEC settings are critical to ensuring skills remain up-to-date and relevant to the workplace environment.
 The concept of professionalism in the ECEC workforce is incorporated into the NQF through references to capability, leadership, teaching and learning.
 Enhancing the public perception of the profession will assist in attracting and retaining a skilled ECEC workforce.
 Building a career pathway is a key step in raising professionalism.
-The articulation of qualification pathways and professional learning expectations offers opportunities for improved professionalisation and ultimately an improvement in the quality of education of the ECEC workforce, as well as the quality of the education and care of children.
+The articulation of qualification pathways and professional learning expectations offer opportunities for improved professionalisation and ultimately an improvement in the quality of education of the ECEC workforce, as well as in the quality of the education and care of children.